PESTEL Trend Analysis

 Economic

-For example, interest rates, exchange rates, economic health, availability of finance.
+For example, interest rates, exchange rates, economic health, and availability of finance.

 Social